ibm-cloud-docs/containers/cs_annotations.md

    To also enforce mutual authentication for upstream traffic, you can provide a `client.crt` and `client.key` in addition to the `trusted.crt` in the data section.
    {: tip}

-4. Create the certificate as a Kubernetes secret.
+4. Create a Kubernetes secret for your certificate.
    ```
    kubectl apply -f ssl-my-test
    ```